 - broken pottery or cookware

 If you have extra rubbish or recycling that won't fit in your bin, you can take it to our Household Recycling Centre (you might call this 'the tip') in Oldbury.

 Confidential or personal information

-- Shred before throwing it away – (don’t put shredded paper in your blue lid recycling bin as this will end up littering your street when your bin is emptied, bag it up and put in your grey domestic waste bin
+Please don't put shredded paper in your blue lid recycling bin as this will end up littering your street when your bin is emptied.
+Shredded paper should be bagged up and put in your grey domestic waste bin.

-- Compost it – you can put smaller amounts of shredded or sections of paper into your home compost bin if you use one in your garden.
+You can also put small amounts of shredded or sections of paper into your home compost bin if you use one in your garden.